istmobiome/istmobiome-web/content/home/projects.md

 weight = 50  # Order that this section will appear.

 title = "Project Portal"
-subtitle = "Use the cards to access individual project pages or [Click here](/project/) to see a list of projects."
+subtitle = "Use the cards to access individual project pages or [Click here](/project/) to see a list of projects.
+On each project page you will find links to the project site, raw data and data products, code, & associated publications"

 [content]
   # Page type to display.
 E.g. project.